rchikhi/benchmphf/README.md

 a benchmark tool for the construction of [minimal perfect hash functions](https://en.wikipedia.org/wiki/Perfect_hash_function#Minimal_perfect_hash_function)

-From Wikipedia: A perfect hash function for a set S is a hash function that maps distinct elements in S to a set of integers, with no collisions.
+wikipedia definitions: A perfect hash function for a set S is a hash function that maps distinct elements in S to a set of integers, with no collisions.
 A minimal perfect hash function is a perfect hash function that maps n keys to n consecutive integers—usually [0..n−1] or [1..n].

 the phf library is: https://github.com/wahern/phf